ta-matsuura/openwhisk-workshops/bootcamp/README.md

 Next, deploy the three functions:

 <pre>
-$ fsh action create condition condition.js
+$ bx wsk action create condition condition.js
-$ fsh action create success success.js
+$ bx wsk action create success success.js
-$ fsh action create failure failure.js
+$ bx wsk action create failure failure.js
 </pre>

 Next, deploy the actual composition:

 <pre>
-$ fsh app create demo_if demo_if.js
+$ fsh wsk app create demo_if demo_if.js
 </pre>

-Before invoking the composition one can visualize it by entering `fsh app preview demo_if.js`.
+Before invoking the composition one can visualize it by entering `fsh wsk app preview demo_if.js`.

 Next, invoke the composition, first without specifing a password which should cause the function `condition` to return `false` and hence the function `failure` to be invoked:

 <pre>
-$ fsh app invoke demo_if
+$ fsh wsk app invoke demo_if
 {
     message: "Failure"
 }